bwalshe/branchless/README.md

         jne updateChar
 ```

-Basically, this implementation runs by first loading a byte from memory,
+Basically, this implementation first loads a byte from memory, then it checks
-then checking if the value is in between 'a' and 'z'.
-If it isn't then we just
+if the value is between 'a' and 'z'.
+If it isn't then it just
-increment the array index stored in `rcx` and start from the top of the loop.
+increments the array index stored in `rcx` and starts from the top of the loop.
-If the value *is* between 'a' and 'z' then we subtract 32 and write it back to
+If the value *is* between 'a' and 'z' then it subtracts 32 from the value and
-memory, before incrementing the index and looping.
+writes it back to memory, before incrementing the index and looping.

 One slightly weird thing here is that `eax` and `al` are the same register.
 With `al` being the lower 8 bits of `eax`.
-It is a little more efficient to
+It's a little more efficient to read
-read the data into `eax`, zeroing the upper bits, and then writing out using
+the data into `eax`, zeroing the upper bits, and then writing out using
 `al`, than it is to read and write using `al` on its own.

 On my computer, this takes about 3.32 seconds to process 10^9 characters.
 This
 isn't great, and it's probably due to those two branches used to determine if
 the character was between 'a' and 'z'.

-## V1.5: A slightly less jumpy implementation
+## V1.5: A Slightly Less Jumpy Implementation

 *You can skip this section if you want, it describes how to make things a bit
 more efficient, but it doesn't introduce branchless instructions yet.*

-If I take that snippet of C code shown above and turn it into a well-formed
+If I take that snippet of C code shown above, turn it into a well-formed
-function, I can get the compiler to generate an optimized version.
-Using
+function, and get the compiler to generate an optimized version, it produces
-`gcc -O2`, I got an interesting optimisation that is worth talking about.
+an interesting optimisation that is worth talking about.

 This version uses a hack to remove one of the jump instructions as follows: